brain cartoon with sky representing TMS

 This study reported that TMS therapy seems to offer a variety of benefits to people who have bipolar disorder and who have not previously responded to either medication or psychosocial treatment efforts.
 The authors of the 2019 study on TMS for bipolar disorder noted that the therapy seems to be most effective for reducing symptoms of depression.

 Research into the ability of TMS to improve manic symptoms, they wrote, has thus far yielded mixed results.
-However, they noted that TMS’s effect on mania has not been studied as extensively as has its effect on depressive symptoms – and they did cite studies that suggest TMS may be beneficial for people who have been having manic symptoms or episodes.
+However, they noted that the effect on mania has not been studied as extensively as the effect on depression.
+However, studies do indicate TMS may be beneficial for people who have been having manic symptoms or episodes.

 Learn More About TMS for Bipolar Disorder

 Continued research is necessary to better understand the benefits of using TMS to treat bipolar disorder.
-But the work that has been done thus far strongly suggests that this service may be a valuable component of a comprehensive treatment plan for adults whose lives have been affected by treatment-resistant bipolar disorder.
+Previous and current research suggests TMS may be a valuable component of a comprehensive treatment plan for adults whose lives have been affected by treatment-resistant bipolar disorder.
+To learn more, please read this article on our blog: